biosaxs-dev/molass-library/paper.md

 # Statement of need

-Analysis of SEC-SAXS experiment data involves several steps such as:
+Analysis of SEC-SAXS experiment data involves several steps.
+To list a simplest course for example:

 1. Circular Average
 2. Background Subtraction